-Basic homeowners insurance policies insure a home and its contents from the risk of being damaged or destroyed by fire, theft, or wind from severe thunderstorms, tornadoes and hurricanes.
+Basic homeowners insurance policies insure a home and its contents from the risk of being damaged or destroyed by fire, theft, or wind from severe thunderstorms, tornadoes, and hurricanes.
 Many people find that they don’t have enough insurance when a loss occurs because they buy coverage based on the size of the structure.
 Some homeowners do not consider the value of all the personal possessions contained inside the home.
-The findings of a 2002 study conducted by Marshall & Swift/Boeckh, a construction data firm based in Wisconsin, show that as many as 75 percent of homeowners in the United States do not carry adequate homeowners insurance to replace their home and the contents should a catastrophic loss occur.
+The findings of a 2002 study conducted by Marshall & Swift/Boeckh, a construction data firm based in Wisconsin, show that as many as 75 percent of homeowners in the United States do not carry adequate homeowners insurance to replace their homes and the contents should a catastrophic loss occur.
 However, many insurance companies offer extended replacement value insurance.
-These policies are designed to cover up to 100 percent of the value of the home, while adding on a certain percentage to cover the cost of rebuilding the home based on current market pricing.
+These policies are designed to cover up to 100 percent of the value of the home while adding on a certain percentage to cover the cost of rebuilding the home based on current market pricing.

 PERSONAL LIABILITY PROTECTION

 In addition to protecting the structure and contents of your home, homeowners insurance also protects you against lawsuits if someone gets injured while on your property or in your home.
 You can purchase additional liability coverage if you have more assets to protect.
-According to Bankrate.com, while most homeowners policies provide for a limited liability limit of $100,000, you can purchase additional protection at relatively low cost.
+According to Bankrate.com, while most homeowners policies provide for a limited liability limit of $100,000, you can purchase additional protection at a relatively low cost.
 Liability coverage pays for bodily injury or damages you or another member of your household causes to someone else’s property.
 In addition to paying the injured party’s medical bills and for damages to property, liability protection covers the cost of hiring an attorney to defend you if someone sues you.

 REQUIRED BY LENDER